malensek/dssh/doc/dssh.1.md

 **dssh** is a simple utility designed for executing commands across several hosts via ssh.
 Commands may be executed in parallel or sequentially, with a variety of formatting and output options.

-Remote hosts for command execution are specified by file(s), lists on the command line, or hostnames piped from standard input.
+Remote hosts for command execution are specified by file(s), lists on the command line, the DSSH_HOSTS environment variable, or hostnames piped from standard input.
 Whitespace is used to distinguish between hosts.
 A connection is made to each host via ssh and the user-defined *command* is executed.

 While the basic functionality provided by **dssh** can be mimicked with a few lines of shell script, additional features such as limiting the number of active threads, output collection/formatting, and colorization simplify the advanced cases.